alcaemre/alcaemre-site/content/notes/PHY460 definitions and important theorems.md

 ### Index of a curve enclosing $n$ fixed points
 - If $C$ ncloses $n$ fixed points $x_1^\*, x_2^\*, ... , x_n^\*$, then $I_C = I_1 + I_2 + ... + I_n$
 	- this is because any arbitrarily small curves around non-fixed points have $I_C = 0$, meaning only the curves enclosing fixed points constribute.
 Then by the additive property, we take the sum.
+## Limit Cycles and building up to Chaos
 ### Limit Cycle
 - A limit cycle is an isolated closed trajectory
 - neighbouring trajectories spiral into or out of limit cycles